Here we try to answer some of the common questions from high school students and others interested in becoming optometrists.

 Q: Can I apply to the School of Optometry and Vision Science directly if I am in my last year of high school studies?

 A: Unfortunately, no. The Doctor of Optometry is a second-entry program meaning students require a number of university courses prior to applying to the Optometry program.
-For the Waterloo Optometry program, you will need to complete a minimum of 3 years of university studies with all the prerequisite courses completed before entering Optometry.
+For the Waterloo Optometry program, you will need to complete a minimum of 3 years of university science with all the prerequisite courses completed before entering Optometry.

 - Optometry prerequisites